saiashirwad/graph-cellular-automata/README.md

 ## Edge damage: a wound a grid cannot have

 A grid CA breaks one way: kill cells.
 A graph CA breaks two: kill nodes, or cut edges.
-The two heal very differently.
+The two heal differently.

 Same bunny checkpoint, same seeds, 200 steps to grow, 200 to heal.
 Node damage zeroes a fraction of the pattern's nodes; edge damage removes the same